 Equal Opportunities and Accessibility

-We are committed to making our roles and culture inclusive.
+We want to support you to show us your best, and to thrive at Student Hubs.
 We can make reasonable adjustments throughout the application process and on the job.
-If you have particular accessibility needs, please get in touch and let us know any requirements you may have.
+If you have particular accessibility needs, please get in touch with Sophie at firstname.lastname@example.org and let us know any requirements you may have.

-Follow us on Facebook and Twitter for the latest opportunities and sign up to the Worthwhile newsletter below for fortnightly graduate opportunities.
+Follow us on Facebook and Twitter or join our mailing list for the latest opportunities.